-The tabular list below includes the three financial and non-financial performance measures that represent the most important performance measures used to link compensation actually paid to company performance in 2022.
+The tabular list below includes the three financial and non-financial performance measures that represent the most important performance measures used to link compensation actually paid to company performance in 2023.
 The performance measures included in this list are not ranked by relative importance.

-Performance Measures Used to Link Executive Compensation Actually Paid to Company Performance for the Most Recently Completed Fiscal Year
+Performance Measures Used to Link Executive Compensation Actually Paid to Company

+Performance for the Most Recently Completed Fiscal Year

 Net Product Revenue

-Pipeline Progression(1)
+Pipeline Progression (1)

-Adjusted Non-GAAP EBITDA(2)
+Adjusted Non-GAAP EBITDA (2)

+a non-financial norfermance measure used to list executive componentian to company performance, so described in Dinalina Crowth

-- (1) Pipeline progression is a non-financial performance measure used to link executive compensation to company performance, as described in Goals Pipeline Growth (Late and Early Stage) and Performance Units Results Table. - (2) Adjusted non-GAAP EBITDA is a financial performance measure used to link compensation actually paid to company financial performance, as described in Goals Financial Strength.
-We calculated adjusted non-GAAP EBITDA by excluding interest, taxes, depreciation and amortization expenses, as well as AIPR&D, from net income, as well as excluding each of our non-GAAP adjustments to pre-tax income included in our "Reconciliation of GAAP to Non-GAAP Net Income" in our quarterly earnings release filed on February 7, 2023 for the twelve months ended December 31, 2022.
+(1) Pipeline progression is a non-financial performance measure used to link executive compensation to company performance, as described in Goals - Pipeline Growth (Late and Early Stage) and Performance Units Results Table.

+(2) Adjusted non-GAAP EBITDA is a financial performance measure used to link compensation actually paid to company financial performance, as described in Goals - Financial Strength.
+We calculated adjusted non-GAAP EBITDA by excluding interest, taxes, depreciation and amortization expenses, as well as AIPR&D, from net income, as well as excluding each of our non-GAAP adjustments to pre-tax income included in our "Reconciliation of GAAP to Non-GAAP Net Income" in our quarterly earnings release filed on February 5, 2024 for the twelve months ended December 31, 2023.